How MIQA Will Respond: After a Disaster

 The mission of the Emergency Preparedness Committee and intention of their Disaster Response Plan is to minimize the impact of emergencies and disasters on the community through planning, information-sharing and volunteer resource management, to work with Partner Organizations, Potential Local Resources and Volunteers and to participate with and support City service and those of other emergency services agencies.

-The Emergency Preparedness Committee (EPC) is a committee of the Magnolia Queen Anne District Council that focuses primarily on the geographic area the Council represents.
-The EPC regularly reports to Council and seeks its approval of major decisions.
+MIQA Magnolia Interbay Queen Anne BePrepared that focuses primarily on the geographic area it represents.
 One of these decisions was their approval of the criteria for selecting Hub Sites, and their proposed locations.
-The criteria ,which were reported to the District Council, included 1) an outdoor site, geographic distribution throughout the Magnolia Queen Anne District, and 3) being a natural gathering spot in the neighborhood.
+The criteria ,which were reported to the District Council, included 1) an outdoor site, geographic distribution throughout the Magnolia Interbay Queen Anne District, and 3) being a natural gathering spot in the neighborhood.
 The criteria were used to identify eight possible Hub locations (including Magnolia Manor Park which was added following a presentation to the Magnolia Community Club) in the Magnolia, Queen Anne and Interbay communities which the District Council then approved.
 This approval was then used to develop outreach materials (brochures and website) to educate the community on the location of each Hub.

-City Staff supporting the EPC include representatives from the Office of Emergency Management, Department of Neighborhoods and Park’s.
+City Staff supporting MIQA representatives from the Office of Emergency Management, Department of Neighborhoods and Park’s.

-In addition to the District Council’s support of the work of the EPC, the City Council provided $21,000 funding ($7,000 per organization) in their 2009 budget to pilot the emergency preparedness efforts in Magnolia/Queen Anne/Interbay, West/Southwest, and Wallingford.
+The City Council provided $21,000 funding ($7,000 per organization) in their 2009 budget to pilot the emergency preparedness efforts in Magnolia/Queen Anne/Interbay, West/Southwest, and Wallingford.
 This funding was used by each community group for equipping Hub Sites and community outreach/education about the location and role of each of the Hubs.
-The outreach materials developed by the EPC include the printing of 9,000 brochures for the Magnolia community with maps of the designated and approved Hub Sites.
+The outreach materials developed by MIQA include the printing of 9,000 brochures for the Magnolia community with maps of the designated and approved Hub Sites.
 Magnolia Manor Park is shown on all of the outreach materials (brochures, website and maps showing Hub Site Locations).
 In June of this year the Council’s Regional Development and Sustainability Committee received a briefing by the three community groups and OEM on their accomplishments as a result of the Council funding.